kiliankoe/iOS-tidbits/README.md

 Current iOS is very gesture-driven.
 Navigating back a screen can usually be done by swiping right from the left edge.
 Modal views and large media displays can often be dismissed by swiping down.

+Navigating back through several layers at once in a navigation context works the same way as in many browsers, long-press on the Back button to see a menu with all possible views to jump back to.

 ## Safari